 The goals of this experience are to expand the knowledge of the preoperative evaluation of incontinence and Neurourology.
 Residents will develop surgical skills in management of female Urologic problems and incontinence.
 Residents will learn about postoperative management and long-term care of patients with female Urologic incontinence and Neurourologic problems.
 They will develop a knowledge base of management of patients with neurogenic bladders resulting from a spinal cord injury.
 By the end of this experience, residents will be able to evaluate patients at the time of presentation to the Clinic with an emphasis on history taking, examination, and evaluation of women with Urologic diseases, including incontinence, pelvic-floor strengthening exercises, endometriosis, interstitial cystitis, neurogenic problems, recurrent UTIs, management of urethral diverticuli and fistulas, pelvic pain, estrogenreplacement therapy, osteoporosis, and urodynamics.
+Residents will demonstrate competency in the surgical treatment of female incontinence.
 Residents will be able to follow patients in the Outpatient Clinics and postoperatively after treatment for the above-mentioned conditions.
 Residents will be able to evaluate spinal-cord injured patients and initiate management.
 Residents will be able to evaluate and manage Urologic aspects of patients with longstanding lower urinary tract dysfunction secondary to spinal-cord injury.